itpp-labs/misc-addons/purchase_order_from_so/README.rst

 Creates Purchase Orders from Sale Order

-Automatically take data from *Sale Order* and creates *Purchase Order* Creates different orders for each vendor, specified in the wizard form
+Automatically take data from *Sale Order* and creates *Purchase Order* Creates different orders for each vendor, specified in the wizard form.
+Updates existed *Purchase order* if it was created for the same customer, vendor and *Sale Order*

 Credits
 =======